 Where did the term “Black Swan” come from?

 The origin of the use of the term “black swan” to characterize such events is interesting.
-Prior to 1697, no black swan had been observed in Western civilization, giving rise to the notion that such creatures didn’t exist.
+Prior to 1697, any Western civilization has not observed any black swan.
+This gave rise to the notion that such creatures didn’t exist.
 Hence, the term became used to describe situations of impossibility.
 After a black swan was finally observed in western Australia in 1697, the notion was disproved.
-Since then, the term “black swan” has been used to describe situations where perceived impossibilities have been disproven and paradigms have been shattered.
+Since then, “black swan” describes situations where perceived impossibilities have been disproven and paradigms have been shattered.

 What are some examples of Black Swan events?